Go Back RCCrawler.com Bulletin Board > RCCrawler Brand Specific Tech > Axial AX-10 Scorpion

 Can anyone point me in the direction of such a thing.
 I saw these some where but now I can't find them, I think.
 My truck has a lot of roll before the slop is taken up in the gears.
 Thanks for the help

-Ty is online now Reply With Quote
+Ty is offline Reply With Quote

 Sponsored Links